Bollywood choreographer Saroj Khan passes away at 71

 "She passed away due to cardiac arrest at around 2.30 am at the hospital," Khan's nephew Manish Jagwani told PTI.
 Khan is survived by son Raju Khan and daughter Sukaina Khan.

 Her funeral was held on Friday morning at a cemetery in suburban Malad.
 "We buried her at around 7 am.
 The prayer meeting will be held after three days," Sukaina told PTI.
-Actor Madhuri Dixit Nene, who did her career's some of the best work with the choreographer, said Khan was her friend and "guru".
+Actor Madhuri Dixit Nene, who did some of her best work with the choreographer, said Khan was her friend and "guru".

 "I'm devastated by the loss of my friend and guru, Saroj Khan.
 Will always be grateful for her work in helping me reach my full potential in dance.
 The world has lost an amazingly talented person.
 I will miss you.
 My sincere condolences to the family. #RIPSarojji," Madhuri tweeted.
-Superstar Akshay Kumar said Khan made the dance look easy and accessible.
+Superstar Akshay Kumar said Khan, who was known in the industry as 'Masterji', made the dance look easy and accessible.

 Actor Suniel Shetty called Khan a true guru.
 "You are loved...
 You are irreplaceable...
 A true Guru," he wrote.